odea-project/qAlgorithms/report/report.md

 Every Bin stores all data points that were determined to belong to the same EIC.
 All subsetting methods are called on the bin without requiring knowledge of data points outside of the bin.
-The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData, while the EIC can be used independently of the RawData it was generated from. (@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained)
+The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData, while the EIC can be used independently of the RawData it was generated from.
+(@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained) => Additionally, bins keep track of information which can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans and masses.
+These details are not relevant to the peak finding process and are consequently not passed up the pipeline to minimise memory allocations.
+Since Bins contain superfluous methods and variables while additionally depending on the RawData object for their content, they are not suited for passing forward to the peak fitting algorithm.
+Instead, all necessary data is copied, and the binning infrastructure is freed.
 A new bin is created by specifying its start and end within an existing bin.
 As such, the program starts by creating a bin that contains every data point in the dataset.
-Bins also keep track of information which can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans.

 <b> The BinContainer object: </b>
 The BinContainer supplies wrapper functions to access all bins.
 The access for subsetting is organized so that the user specifies all methods and the order in which they are to be applied.
 While currently only two methods exist, this makes the program easy to expand for the use of further parameters.
 Bins are organized in two different data structures: Bins that were newly created are added to a deque object that contains only Bins that require further subsetting (open Bins).
-The subsetting methods are applied to all bins sequentially, with every iteration following the user-specified order and removing bins that can no longer be a subset (closed Bins) from the deque. (@gerrit: it should be mentioned, that closing a bin is based on the criteria: no significant gap in the data group is left.)
+The subsetting methods are applied to all bins sequentially, with every iteration following the user-specified order.
+If the last subsetting step does not change the bin, it is considered closed.
+For the present program, this means no significant gaps exist in the bin. and removing bins that can no longer be a subset (closed Bins) from the deque. (@gerrit: it should be mentioned, that closing a bin is based on the criteria: no significant gap in the data group is left.)
 Once a Bin is closed, it is added to a vector that contains all closed Bins.
 Once binning is complete, the DQSB is calculated for all bin members in all bins.

-Since Bins contain superfluous methods and variables while additionally depending on the RawData object for their content, they are not suited for passing forward to the peak fitting algorithm.
-Instead, all necessary data is copied, and the binning infrastructure is freed.

 ### Core Functions
 The following functions, not including constructors and other utility functions, are included